Do different kinds of photon-pair sources have the same indistinguishability in quantum silicon photonics?: Discussion

 The purity in the case of the waveguide source goes from a simulated value of $20\%$ in the unfiltered case to the value reported in Table \ref{tab:summary} when a BPF is used.
 The simplicity in the fabrication of a waveguide source has its bottleneck in the necessity to use a high-quality BPF to produce photons with high spectral purity.
 Indeed, the results reported in the Table \ref{tab:summary} show similar values for the waveguide devices of SiPIC-1 and SiPIC-2 despite the fabrication of the latter resulted in devices with better performances.
 Indeed, the features of microring resonators greatly improved from SiPIC-1 to SiPIC-2 due to a better fabrication uniformity achieved with the second process.

 One can wonder why the visibility in the case of the waveguide is larger than the one of the microring resonator case, even if the purity shows an opposite trend.
 This point constitutes one of the main interesting aspects of the experiments described in Secs. \ref{sec:pair} and \ref{sec:ring}.
 In many published experiments the sources are independent \cite{farugue2018on-chip, llewellyn2020chip-to-chip,branczyk2017hong}, while in our case the two sources are not independent and therefore the visibility is not linked to the purity of the individual sources.
-The property of being independent brings the overall wave function of the state to be separable, while in our case the state is not separable.
+For example, in the case of independent sources, one typically uses non-degenerate SFWM to generate two pairs of idler and signal photons: the wave function is the product of the two pair wave functions and the heralding procedure is the partial trace with respect to the heralding twins.
+The visibility is then given by the purity of each heralded photon: for standard microring resonators this means that the visibility cannot exceed 92\% \cite{Helt:10,Vernon_2017}.
+Therefore, the property of being independent brings the overall wave function of the state to be separable, while in our case the state is not separable.
 To verify this, we can consider the state generated by the pair of sources, Eq. \eqref{eq:stateII} in the Appendix for small squeezing (the meaning of the different symbols is given in the Appendix),